NYC Pregnancy Discrimination Attorney

-Under New York’s Breastfeeding in the Workplace Accommodation Law, an employer cannot discriminate against employee for choosing to breast feed or pump milk while at work.
+Under New York’s Breastfeeding in the Workplace Accommodation Law, an employer cannot discriminate against an employee for choosing to breastfeed or pump milk while at work.

 The law further guarantees breastfeeding mothers the right to pump milk at work for three years after giving birth.
 Employers are required to give employees at least 20 minutes for each break and must give nursing mothers a break once every three hours.
 Employees have the right to use paid break or meal times, or reasonable unpaid break times, to pump milk.

 Employers must attempt to accommodate an employee’s request for a private place to pump milk.
 An employer is, in fact, required to provide employees with a private room or other location close to the employee’s work area.
 If the employer cannot provide a dedicated lactation room, a temporarily vacant room may be used instead.
 The lactation room, under New York Law, cannot be a restroom or toilet stall.
 The room must be private; it cannot be open to other employees, customers or members of the public while an employee is pumping break milk.
 It should have a door with a functional lock.

 This law applies to all employers – regardless of size.